kean/Get/README.md

 }
 ```

-In addition to sending quick requests, Get also supports downloads, uploads from file, authentication, auto-retries, logging, and more.
+In addition to sending quick requests, it also supports downloads to files, uploads from files, authentication, auto-retries, logging, and more.

 ## Documentation